baikhsam/baikhsam/README.md

 ### Hi there 👋

+# I am a grad student currently completing a MS in Computer Science at Northeastern University.
+Having previously studied UX Design, Cognitive Science and HCI at UC San Diego, I am now looking to apply my design experience and skills towards software development.

+# My experience working on teams to create and iteratively refine products as a designer brings a unique perspective to the engineering side of product development.
+My passions lie in creating technologies that are human-centered and impactful.
+I enjoy being able to bring design prototypes to life through code.

 <!--
 **baikhsam/baikhsam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.